open-data/oc_search/README.md

 [![Visits Badge](https://badges.pufler.dev/visits/open-data/oc_search)](https://badges.pufler.dev)

-Open Canada Solr Search (OCS) is a Django 3.0 application that uses Solr 8.x to provide a customizable search interface for the Open Canada data catalog and the proactive disclosure data.
-OCS provides a standard web interface into Solr cores .
+Open Canada Solr Search (OCSS) is a Django 3.x application that uses Solr 8.x to provide a customizable search interface for the Open Canada data catalog and the proactive disclosure data.
+OCS provides a standard customizable web interface with a focus on searching Solr cores.

 ## Installing OCS from Source

 ### System Requirements

 OCS is built with the [Django 3.x framework](https://www.djangoproject.com/), and can run in any environment capable of supporting Django 3.x which is built with Python 3.
-Version 3.6 or higher is recommended.
+Version 3.9 or higher is recommended.
 For more details, see the [Django project pages](https://docs.djangoproject.com/en/3.1/intro/install/).
-OCS has been tested on both Windows 10 and CentOS/RHEL 7.
+OCS has been tested on both Windows 10 and 11 and CentOS/RHEL 7 and 8.
-It is highly recommended that users have some basic familiarity with Django before using OCS.
+It is highly recommended that users have some basic familiarity with Django before installing OCSS.

 OCSS requires a database backend that is supported by Django such as PostgreSQL or MySQL.
 Initial development can be done with the SQLite engine that is included with Python.

-OCSS also requires access to a Solr server.
+OCSS also requires access to a Solr v8.x server.
 For information on installing Solr, please visit the [Apache Solr Reference Guide](https://lucene.apache.org/solr/guide/).

 ### Installation Steps